AFulgens/ultimate-deutsch/sources/word-lists/a1/addendum.md

 - 4th, 5th meaning of "aufstehen" ("auf etwas stehen; aufruhen", resp. "offen stehen, geöffnet sein") have their perfect form with "ist" instead of "hat".
 These forms are currently omitted in the notes.

-The following non-primary meanings are not included in A1:
+The following non-primary dictionary entries are not included in A1:

 - "(das) Essen (Eigennamen)"
 - "das Gewicht (Horn)"